featureguardian/fg-config/vagrant/README.md

 1. [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. [Vagrant](https://www.vagrantup.com/downloads.html)
+3. Clone this (fg-config) repository into a project folder you will use for feature guardian

 #### Run Vagrant
 Note: The default config assumes you are running vagrant from inside a projects folder containing this repository, if that is not the case you must edit or comment out this line first in the file `Vagrantfile`: